Skylight Blinds vs Skylight Shades: What’s the Difference?

 When researching coverings for overhead windows, many homeowners come across two similar terms: skylight blinds and skylight shades.
 While they are often used interchangeably, they are not exactly the same—and choosing the wrong option can affect usability, appearance, and long-term performance.

 This guide explains the difference between skylight blinds and skylight shades, when each makes sense, and which option works best for modern skylight installations.
-For a full overview of skylight window coverings, start with our Motorized Skylight Shades.
+For a complete overview of skylight window coverings, start with our Motorized Skylight Shades .

 Why the Difference Matters for Skylights